 The FIT scheme is available through licensed electricity suppliers.
 The scheme is intended to encourage the uptake of small-scale low carbon technologies up to 5MW, through tariff payments made on both generation and export of produced renewable energy.

-The Carbon Trust offers energy efficiency loans to small and medium sized enterprises (SMEs) that have been trading for at least 12 months, loans are from from £1,000 all unsecured and repayable over 5 years for most projects.
+This Trust offers energy efficiency loans to small / medium size enterprises (SMEs), who have traded for at least 12 months.
+These loans are from £1,000, all unsecured and repayable over five years, for most projects.
 New technologies can be supported through the Carbon Trust's Entrepreneur Fast Track Fund for innovative technologies aimed at the UK market.

 Don't let waste compromise your business.
 The inefficient use of raw materials, packaging and technology could be costing you thousands of pounds in lost revenue, and ruining your competitive edge.

-All businesses, even very small firms, can look for cost savings and reduce their environmental impact by reusing, recycling and recovering packaging:
+All businesses, even very small firms, can look for cost savings and lower their environmental impact.
+Look to reuse, recycle and recover packaging: